All-Party Parliamentary Group on Conflict Issues

-Engi provides the secretariat to the UK All-Party Parliamentary Group on Conflict Issues which was set up to encourage dialogue on how to prevent, transform and resolve violent conflict.
+From 2011 to 2016 Engi provided the secretariat to the UK All-Party Parliamentary Group on Conflict Issues, which was set up in 2006 to encourage dialogue on how to prevent, transform and resolve violent conflict.

-The APPGCI has given a voice in Parliament to those working in peace-building and conflict management.
+During its decade of activity the APPGCI held almost 100 meetings, giving a sustained voice in Parliament to those working in peace-building and conflict management.

-The APPGCI has put conflict prevention firmly on the UK political map.
-In 2010 we secured the first-ever Parliamentary debate devoted to conflict prevention.
-Additionally, six UK parties – including the three main ones – have now made commitments to conflict prevention.
+The APPGCI helped to put the prevention of violent conflict firmly on the UK political map.
+In 2010 it secured the first-ever Parliamentary debate devoted to the issue.
+Additionally, six UK parties – including the three main ones – made manifesto commitments to prevention.

-In June 2011 we secured the second-ever Parliamentary debate on conflict prevention, during which the UK government was prompted to state its ambition to become 'the world leader in making a real impact in this absolutely vital area.'
+In June 2011 the group secured the second-ever Parliamentary debate on preventing violent conflict, during which the UK government was prompted to state its ambition to become 'the world leader in making a real impact in this absolutely vital area.'

 ’I’d like to congratulate him on the work he’s done with the All-Party Group on Conflict Issues and the honourable colleagues who have been supportive of that group, which I think is one of the most important groups in Parliament.’